 The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act, commonly referred to as the Clery Act, requires higher education institutions to collect, report, and disseminate crime data to the campus community and U.S. Department of Education; to provide timely warnings of reported crimes that represent a threat to the safety of students or employees; and to make public their campus security policies.
-In compliance with legislation, the University of Utah's Department of Public Safety works closely with the university administration to disseminate public safety alerts to faculty, staff, and student, produces an annual crime report, and maintains a log of reported criminal incidents.
+In compliance with legislation, the University of Utah's Department of Public Safety works closely with the university administration to disseminate public safety alerts to faculty, staff, and students, produces an annual crime report, and maintains a log of reported criminal incidents.

 The University of Utah

+Annual Security Report, Fire

-Campus Security & Fire Safety
+Report, and Campus Safety

-Report provides information
+Plan provides information on

-on current crime statistics and
+current crime statistics and

-other public safety related
+other public safety-related

 information.
 Please take a

 moment to review the rest of

 this report for information on

 some of the safety programs

 offered by the university and

 tips on staying safe.
 Please

 enjoy your campus experience,

 and call on us if we may be of

 service.